-Turmeric comes from a flowering plant called Curcuma longa that is native to Southeast Asia.
+Turmeric comes from a flowering plant called Curcuma longa which is native to Southeast Asia.
 A cousin of ginger, turmeric is also a root, or more accurately, a rhizome.
 The turmeric spice gets lots of attention from both the medical community and culinary enthusiasts.
 Why?
-Because it’s active ingredient, curcumin, has potent anti-inflammatory and antioxident properties.
-Studies show turmeric also helps in the management of metabolic syndrome, arthritis, anxiety, hyperlipidemia and various stomach issues like crohn’s disease, stomach ulcers and irritable bowel syndrome.
+Because its active ingredient, curcumin, has potent anti-inflammatory and antioxidant properties.
+Studies show turmeric also helps in the management of metabolic syndrome, arthritis, anxiety, hyperlipidemia, and various stomach issues like Crohn’s disease, stomach ulcers, and irritable bowel syndrome.
 No wonder so many people obsess over turmeric.

 When added to recipes, the turmeric spice provides the intense color of yellow mustard and curry powder.
 Long used to flavor Indian and Caribbean dishes, it has a slightly bitter taste with a bit of a peppery flavor.

-- Soup: Any soup recipe tastes good when you add 1-2 teaspoons of tumeric.
+- Soup: Any soup recipe tastes good when you add 1-2 teaspoons of turmeric.
 It adds a deep golden color to the recipe.